-To find undervalued stocks, you can use established financial ratios such as discounted cash flow, the margin of safety, PEG, price to book, or the price to Graham number.
-Each ratio provides a unique insight into the company’s value to determine if it is undervalued.
+To find undervalued stocks, use established financial ratios such as discounted cash flow, the margin of safety, PEG, price to book, or the price to Graham number.

 What is an Undervalued Stock?

 Undervalued stocks are trading at a significant discount to the value the stock market places on the share price.
-If a stock price is $10 and a company’s book value is $20 per share, one could estimate that the stock is undervalued by 50%.
+If a stock price is $10 and a company’s book value is $20 per share, one could estimate the stock is undervalued by 50%.

 Finding Undervalued Companies

-To effectively and efficiently find undervalued stocks, you will need to use a stock screener to sort, filter, and research potential value investments.
+To effectively and efficiently find undervalued stocks, you will need to use a stock screener to sort, filter, and research potential value stocks.
 Many free stock screeners are available online, but only a few are tailored specifically to find value stocks.

 Value Stock Screeners | Stock Rover | Portfolio123 | TradingView | Finviz |